Why It Works

 Take leeks, for example.
 They're the archetypal wingman.
 They disappear into stews and soups and gently flavor sautéed vegetables.
 They melt into sauces and hide out in stir-fries.
 I mean, they even play second fiddle to potatoes, for God's sake.
 That's potato-leek soup, not leek-potato soup.

-Well, Mr. Leek, November is your time to shine.
+Well, Mr. Leek, autumn is your time to shine.

 Unlike onions with their pronounced sweetness and pungent aroma, leeks are a far milder vegetable.
 My favorite way to cook them as the main ingredient in a dish is to braise them.
 They retain their subtle aroma but acquire a completely tender, almost meaty texture as they slowly break down and absorb liquid.

-Braising is a slow cooking process that is primarily used for relatively tough cuts of meat with a high amount of connective tissue like say, short ribs or chicken thighs.
+Braising is a slow cooking process that is primarily used for relatively tough cuts of meat with a high amount of connective tissue, like, say, short ribs or chicken thighs.
 You brown them first in hot fat, then cook them slowly in a moist environment partially covered with liquid.
-The idea is that over time, the tough connective tissue will break down into rich, smooth gelatin, turning the tough cut tender and creating a rich jus to serve with it at the same time.
+The idea is that over time, the tough connective tissue will break down into rich, smooth gelatin, turning a chewy cut tender and creating a rich jus to serve with it at the same time.

 The same process can be used for vegetables, the main differences being temperature and timing.
-With meats, it's ideal to keep them in the 160 to 180°F (71 to 82°C) temperature range.
-These relatively low temperatures prevent muscle fibers from tightening too much, helping the meat to retain more juiciness while simultaneously allowing connective tissue to break down.
+With meats, it's ideal to keep them close to 200°F (93°C), depending on how low your oven can reliably go (home ovens are notoriously bad at maintaining an even, set temperature, which can be a problem at such low temps—drop a little too much below the target and you'll hardly be cooking at all).
+Such relatively low temperatures prevent muscle fibers from tightening too much, helping the meat to retain more juiciness while simultaneously allowing connective tissue to break down.

-Vegetables, on the other hand, must be cooked much hotter.
-Pectin, the structural cement that holds together vegetable cells doesn't begin to break down until 183°F (84°C), after which point, it breaks down fairly rapidly.
-Leeks braised in a simmering liquid will cook in 30 minutes or less, rather than the hours it takes meat to braise.
+Vegetables, on the other hand, can be cooked much hotter and quicker to break down the pectin that holds the vegetable cells together without worry about liquid loss and over-drying.
+Leeks braised in a 325°F (163°C) oven in simmering liquid will cook in 30 minutes or less, rather than the hours it can take meat to gently braise.

-Cut them in half lengthwise, and they form neat, simple serving portions that look pretty on a dish and are easy to handle in the pan.
+When cut in half lengthwise, leeks form neat, simple serving portions that look pretty on a dish and are easy to handle in the pan.
 Splitting them also lets you rinse them—necessary to wash out any sand or grit that might be hiding out between the layers.

 To heighten their sweetness a bit, it's best to caramelize their cut surfaces in hot oil before adding your liquid.
 Why the cut surface?
-Because it's easier to lay them flat that way.
-Even though only the edges will acquire any color, everything's cool—those wonderful browned compounds are water-soluble, which means that after you add your liquid, many of them will dissolve and spread throughout the dish.
+Because it's easier to lay them flat that way, for more even browning.
+Even though only that cut surface will acquire any color, it's all good—those wonderful browned compounds are water-soluble, which means that after you add your liquid, many of them will dissolve and spread throughout the dish.

 You can use any type of liquid you'd like, but I like to use a combination of white wine and chicken or turkey broth, along with a few nuggets of good butter.
-The butter keeps things lubricated while the leeks cook and will add richness to the sauce the leeks and stock form as it slowly cooks in the oven.
+The butter keeps things glistening while the leeks cook and will add richness to the sauce the leeks and stock form as they slowly braise in the oven.

 Kosher salt and freshly ground black pepper

-2 teaspoons juice and 2 teaspoons zest from one lemon
+2 teaspoons (10ml) juice and 2 teaspoons zest from 1 lemon

-Transfer leeks, cut-side up to a 13- by 9-inch baking dish.
-Repeat with remaining leeks until all leeks are browned.
-Sprinkle with salt and pepper.
-Add wine and broth.
-Dot with butter.
-Cover with aluminum foil and bake in oven for 20 minutes.
-Remove foil and continue to cook until leeks are completely tender and translucent, about 10 minutes longer.
+Pour wine and chicken broth into the skillet; bring to a simmer.
+Sprinkle leeks all over with salt and pepper, dot with butter, and then pour hot wine and broth mixture on top.
+Cover tightly with aluminum foil and bake for 30 minutes.
+Remove foil and continue to cook until leeks are completely tender and translucent, about 20 to 30 minutes longer, depending on thickness of the leeks.

 Using a slotted spatula, carefully transfer leeks to a serving platter.
-Transfer pan juices to a small saucepan.
-Bring to a simmer over high heat and cook until reduced to an emulsified sauce, about 5 minutes.
-Stir in parsley, lemon juice, and lemon zest, season with salt and pepper, pour over leeks, and serve, drizzling with extra olive oil if desired.
+Season lightly with salt.
+Transfer pan juices to a small saucepan (you should have about 1/2 cup).
+Bring to a simmer over high heat and cook until sauce is emulsified and reduced to about 1/4 cup, 5 to 10 minutes.
+Stir in parsley, lemon juice, and lemon zest, and season with salt and pepper.
+Pour braising sauce over leeks and serve, drizzling with extra olive oil if desired.

 |Nutrition Facts (per serving)|